Torne (Finnish and Swedish river)

 The Torne, also known as the Tornio (Tornionjoki, Torne älv, Torneälven, Duortneseatnu, Väylä), is a river in northern Sweden and Finland.
 For approximately half of its length, it defines the border between these two countries.
-In the upper parts, the river is situated in Sweden before it meets the Muonio River where it adjoins the international border.
+In the upper parts, the river is situated in Sweden before it meets the Muonio River where it adjoins the Finland–Sweden border.
 It rises at the lake Torneträsk near the border with Norway and flows generally southeast for a distance of 522 km into the Gulf of Bothnia.
 It is the largest river in Norrbotten County both by length and by watershed area.

 At its source, the Torne is located close to the North Atlantic and Narvik on the other side of the watershed, with several thousands of kilometres between the locations via waterways.

 Geography

 The Torne basin has a total area of 37300 km2 or 40147.1 km2 (see sidebar).
 Of this, 25392.2 km2 or 25393.1 km2 is in Sweden, 10400 km2 or 14266.3 km2 is in Finland and 1500 km2 or 497.7 km2 is in Norway.